SciML/SciMLBook/README.md

 We will start off by setting the stage for the course.
-The field of scientific machine learning and its span across computational science to applications in climate modeling and areospace will be introduced.
+The field of scientific machine learning and its span across computational science to applications in climate modeling and aerospace will be introduced.
 The methodologies that will be studied, in their various names, will be introduced, and the general formula that is arising in the discipline will be laid out: a mixture of scientific simulation tools like differential equations with machine learning primitives like neural